pantrypoints/sp/content/en/research/galileo/new/day-1n.md

 {{< l a="Salviati" >}}
-This explains a phenomenon upon which the common people always look with wonder, namely, if we have a piece of stuff which has one side longer than the other, we can make from it a cornsack, using the customary wooden base, which will hold more when the short side of the cloth is used for the height of the sack and the long side is wrapped around the wooden base, than with the alternative arrangement.
+This explains why if we have a piece of stuff which has one side longer than the other, we can make from it a cornsack, using the customary wooden base, which will hold more when the short side of the cloth is used for the height of the sack and the long side is wrapped around the wooden base, than with the alternative arrangement.

-So that, for instance, from a piece of cloth which is six cubits on one side and twelve on the other, a sack can be made which will hold more when the side of twelve cubits is wrapped around the wooden base, leaving the sack six cubits high than when the six cubit side is put around the base making the sack twelve cubits high.
+For example, there is a cloth 6 cubits on one side and 12 on the other.

+A sack can be made which will hold more when the side of 12 cubits is wrapped around the wooden base.
+This leaves the sack 6 cubits high than when the 6 cubit side is put around the base making the sack 12 cubits high.

-From what has been proven above we learn not only the general fact that one sack holds more than the other, but we also get specific and particular information as to how much more, namely, just in proportion as the altitude of the sack diminishes the contents increase and vice versa.
+We learn that one sack holds more than the other and by how much.
+- This is in proportion as the altitude of the sack diminishes the contents increase and vice versa.

 Thus if we use the figures given which make the cloth twice as long as wide and if we use the long side for the seam, the volume of the sack will be just one-half as great as with the opposite arrangement.

-Likewise (57) [101] if we have a piece of matting which measures 7 x 25 cubits and make from it a basket, the contents of the basket will, when the seam is lengthwise, be seven as compared with twenty-five when the seam runs endwise.
+Likewise, if we have a piece of matting which measures 7 x 25 cubits and make from it a basket, the contents of the basket will, when the seam is lengthwise, be seven as compared with 25 when the seam runs endwise.
 {{< /l >}}